-Equality Pathfinders are organisations (including teams within larger organisations) taking part in a free, voluntary and non-competitive recognition scheme leading the way in making Fife a fair, equal and inclusive place to live, work and study.
+Equality Pathfinders are organisations taking part in a voluntary and non-competitive recognition scheme leading the way in making Fife a fair, equal and inclusive place to live, work and study.

-This recognition scheme reflects Fife Centre for Equalities’ approach to mainstreaming Equality in that it:
+This recognition scheme reflects Fife Centre for Equalities’ approach to mainstreaming equality by:

-- Takes into account all protected characteristics of the Equality Act 2010
+- Taking into account all protected characteristics of the Equality Act 2010

-- Provides a structured and adaptable workforce development programme
+- Providing a structured and adaptable workforce development programme

-- Is non-competitive, inclusive and readily achievable by any size of organisation
+- Being non-competitive, inclusive and achievable by organisations of any size or sector

 There are three successive levels of the award: